djkim-kr/nequip/docs/guide/training-techniques/fine_tuning.md

 - **Decrease the learning rate**: It is typically best to use a lower learning rate for fine-tuning a pre-trained model, compared to the optimal LR for from-scratch training.
 - **Update energy shifts**: As discussed above, you will likely want to update the atomic energy shifts of the model to match the settings (and thus absolute energies) of your data, to ensure smooth fine-tuning.
-- **Fixed model hyperparameters**: When fine-tuning, the architecture of the pre-trained model (number of layers _l_-max, radial cutoff etc. – e.g. provided on [nequip.net](https://www.nequip.net/)) cannot be modified.
+- **Fixed model hyperparameters**: When fine-tuning, the architecture of the pre-trained model (number of layers, _l_-max, radial cutoff, etc. – e.g. provided on [nequip.net](https://www.nequip.net/)) cannot be modified.
+You must use the same `r_max` as the pretrained model (see [Specifying Cutoff Radius](#specifying-cutoff-radius)).
 When comparing the performance of fine-tuning and from-scratch training, it is advised to use the same model hyperparameters for appropriate comparison.